ankit-sharma90/textRPG/README.md

 - You start with a first encounter with an NPC who offers you gold and a weapon
 - You can choose to accept or reject the offering, or even fight the NPC
-- After the first encounter, you can explore the world map
+- After the first encounter, you can explore the world map using compass-style directional controls
-- You'll encounter enemies to battle
+- You'll encounter enemies to battle in a turn-based combat system
+- Battles feature an intuitive UI with enemy and player health bars separated by a battle log
 - Collect loot and gold from defeated enemies
 - The game has a day/night cycle that changes every 3 actions
 - If you die, you can choose to start over or become a vampire (with a daytime penalty)